 - n.
 Fill activities subject to limitations as outlined in Section 35.17.7.B.3. - o.
-Culverts and bridges as long as the disturbed areas are restored to minimize erosion and promote the recovery of the Environmentally Sensitive Area and subject to the Director of Environmental Services approval, and requirements outlined in Section 35.17.7.B.4.
+Culverts and bridges as long as the disturbed areas are restored to minimize erosion and promote the recovery of the Environmentally Sensitive Area subject to the Director of Environmental Services approval, and requirements outlined in Section 35.17.7.B.4.

-B2.
+2B.
 Prohibited Uses and Activities.

-The following prohibited uses and activities are not allowed in Uundeveloped Efloodplains:
+The following prohibited uses and activities are not allowed in uUndeveloped floodplains:

-- a.
-1. Uncontained and contained areas of hazardous materials.
-Placement, Hhandling, or processing areas, for the receiving and/or storage of hazardous waste.
-Hazardous waste and solid waste landfills. - b.
-2.-Land disturbing activity not authorized by a U.S. Army Corps of Engineers Section 404 Permit or Letter of Permission. and by the Director as part of the environmentally sensitive area review. - c.
-3. Any new structures or additions, including garages and carports, and storage sheds located within the area mapped as Undeveloped Floodplain. - d.
-4.-Tree and understory vegetation removal, except as allowed by Subsection e.
-Septic tanks, septic tank drain fields, and other forms of on-site wastewater treatment shall not be built within the Environmentally Sensitive Areas.
+- a4.
+Placement, handling, processing areas, and/or storage of hazardous waste.
+Uncontained and contained areas of hazardous materials.
+Handling or processing areas for the receiving and storage of hazardous waste.
+Hazardous waste and solid waste landfills. - b2.
+Land disturbing activity not authorized by a U.S. Army Corp of Engineers Section 404 Permit or Letter of Permission and by the Director as part of the environmentally sensitive area review. - c3.
+Any new structures or additions, including garages and carports, and storage sheds located within the area mapped as Undeveloped Floodplain. - d4.
+Tree and understory vegetation removal, except as allowed by Subsection 35.22.5.A.8(c) and 5.19.4.E.2 e.
+Septic tanks, septic tank drain fields, and other forms of on-site wastewater treatment.